Gino5k/Proxmox/PCIPassthrough/APU-GPU-Passthrough.md

 hostpci0: 0000:34:00.0,pcie=1,romfile=vbios_1636.dat
 hostpci1: 0000:34:00.1,pcie=1,romfile=AMDGopDriver.rom
 ```
+> [!NOTE]
+> The actual PCI addresses in the config snippets above will vary depending on the actual hardware configuration

 Once that is done, it is possible to boot the Windows VM and complete the following steps:
 1. Run the VM and install the most recent [VirtIO drivers](https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers) (virtio-win-guest-tools.exe).